-The Vijayanagara Channels (VNC) system, between Latitude 14030’ to 16034’N and Longitude 75040’ to 77035’E, is spread across three districts namely Bellary, Raichur and Koppal.
+The Vijayanagara Channels (VNC) system is spread across three districts namely Bellary, Raichur and Koppal, and falls between Latitude 14°30 to 16°34N and Longitude 75°40 to 77°35E.
 The VNC System comprises 16 canals which were constructed during the Vijayanagara Empire about 400 years ago.
 Most of these canals are interlinked and have their own diversion structures on the river.
-The reported total command area was 16,241 ha which has now reduced to 11,154 ha due to urbanization and other factors.
+The reported total command area of 16,241 ha has now reduced to 11,154 ha due to urbanization and other factors.
 The command area of individual canals ranges from 210 ha to 2,220 ha.

 Salient features of the Vijayanagara Channels